 still, I get your point.
 I don’t feel comfortable wearing something that exposes me too much in my everyday but I do think you can still be stylish in your jeans and flats, add a detail that makes the difference or a fashion accessory to make it work better ;)

 You can be chic in your jeans and ballet pumps!!
-Two words: accessorize (hats, scarves, jewlery, purses), and layer!!posted almost 3 years ago
+Two words: accessorize (hats, scarves, jewlery, purses), and layer!!posted about 3 years ago

 Same problem here!
 I used to stare for hours to try to pick an outfit or the next day! so researched the web for cute chic and casual everyday outfits and have like hundreds of pictures now to get inspiration from.
 Mainly from here chictopia, lookbook, random street fashion…